Lappet-faced vulture: Description

-The lappet-faced vulture is a huge species, ranking as the longest and largest winged vulture in its range, behind the closely related cinereous vulture, although some co-occurring Gyps vultures tend to be heavier on average, especially the Cape vulture and Eurasian griffon.
+The lappet-faced vulture is a very large species, ranking as the longest and largest winged vulture in its range, behind the closely related cinereous vulture, although some co-occurring Gyps vultures tend to be heavier on average, especially the Cape vulture and Eurasian griffon.
 This species measures around 95–115 cm in body length, with a wingspan of 2.5–2.9 m.
 Among the standard measurements, the wing chord is 71.5–82.5 cm, the tail is 33–36 cm and the tarsus is 12.2–15 cm.
 The bill, at up to 10 cm long and 5 cm deep, ranks as one of the largest of any accipitrid, although a reported culmen length of 7.2 cm is slightly less than the culmen length of the cinereous vulture.
 Wild vultures of the subspecies T. t. tracheliotus range from 4.4 to 9.4 kg and in East Africa, average only 6.2 kg.
 On the other hand, captive vultures of the larger T. t. negevensis subspecies weighed 6.5–9.2 kg in males and 10.5–13.6 kg in females.

 Overall, the lappet-faced vulture is blackish above with a strongly contrasting white thigh feathers.
 The black feathers on the back of African vultures are lined with brown, while Arabian birds are dark brown rather than black above.
 The underside can range from pure white to buff-brown.
 Like many vultures, it has a bald head.
 The head coloration can range from reddish in southern Africa to dull pink in more northern Africa to pink on the back of the head and gray on the front in the Arabian Peninsula.
 The combination of the colorful head and fleshy folds on the side of it are distinctive.
-The bald head of the lappet-faced vulture is advantageous, because a feathered head would become spattered with blood and other fluids, and thus be difficult to keep clean.
+The bald head of the lappet-faced vulture is advantageous, because a feathered head would become spattered with blood and other fluids when feeding, and thus be difficult to keep clean.
 While flying, lappet-faced vultures have large, broad wings held with the front edges held parallel and slightly pointed, serrated-looking wingtips.
 Compared to the somewhat similarly marked hooded vulture, it is considerably larger with a more massive bill and can only be confused at a great distance.
 The Gyps vultures are generally much paler, with less white lining the wings and more bulging secondaries.
 The cinereous vulture (which may overlap in range in the Arabian area) has a similar body shape but is all dark, with no contrasting plumage.